 You will experience a few difficulties at the beginning of your venture.
 To minimize these challenges, you need to do prior research about the idea, identify a niche and the best business model, choose the ideal location for your business, hire the right employees, work closely with the right qualified professionals such as lawyers, contractors, and accountants.
 However, you would experience similar difficulties with other brick and mortar business ideas as well.
 They can be overcome with the right counsel, so be sure to work with qualified and competent professionals in your area.

-Your laundromat business might take a couple of months before it is popular and profitable.
+Your laundromat business might take a couple of months to a few years before it is popular and profitable.
+It may never make any money!
 However, if you establish a reliable customer base, you can continue to grow your sales steadily until you break even and start earning passive income.

 To start and run a successful laundromat, you need a large financial investment so take note of this large financial risk.
 If it does not work out, you could lose all the money you invested.
 The risk is heightened by the fact that you have to hire someone or fully automate your business to make it passive.
 Be sure to hire qualified staff that relates to your business vision.